 My attitude was to thoroughly study the American gulag from inside the beast, as it were, and to avail myself of all the knowledge and experience possible from those around me…prisoners, staff and contractors.

-My cellmates included Mafia figures, a bankster ($200 million rip), an airline pilot, a Cuban gusano commandant, an IRA officer, an Air Force general, a Medellín Cartel pilot, a Grateful Dead-Head, a Nigerian gov’t official, a PA state rep, a US Congressman and a variety of other interesting characters.
+My cellmates included Mafia figures, a bankster ($200 million rip), an airline pilot (Lufthansa), a Cuban gusano commandant, an IRA officer, an Air Force general, a Medellín Cartel pilot, a Grateful Dead-Head, a Nigerian gov’t official, a PA state rep, a US Congressman and a variety of other interesting characters.

 The U.S. federal Bureau of Prisons (BOP) is a unique living laboratory.
-With more than 118 facilities, it now holds almost 220,000 prisoners.
+With more than 118 facilities, holding more than 215,000 prisoners.
 Some 27% are designated as “aliens,” mostly Hispanic, but quite representative of an international population.
 Imperial Rome was not built in a day….